-I keep coming back to the question of voice, because it’s the least understood of all writing craft terms in my experience.
+Voice is the least understood of all writing craft terms in my experience.
 I’m still experimenting with developing authentic voices when it comes to creating believable characters in fiction.
 Establishing a strong narrative point of view requires separating yourself from the narrator, and clearly distinguishing between the writer, narrator and characters.

 I recently came across a good example of a fellow writer experimenting with voice in her blog, “Daisy in the Willows”.
 The voice was so real that, as I started to read the story, I was pulled along by the voice and became part of the fiction about a homeless person and her tribulations.
 This is what an authentic voice should do, enable the reader to suspend belief and just go with the flow.
 Daisy’s first few lines sets the scene and grabs the reader in:

 Sitting with a cup in me hand, rattling my pennies.
 The wind cuts through my salvation army coat—I feel bare.